espocrm/documentation/docs/development/new-function-in-formula.md

-# Defining new funtions for Formula
+# Custom functions for Formula

 EspoCRM provides the possibility to create custom functions that can be used in formula.